A woman facing an open path looking away

 In relationships with narcissists, you frequently find yourself constantly giving emotional support without receiving any in return.
 For many people, this dynamic is particularly draining and disheartening.
 It is especially difficult for people who have experienced trauma.
 It reinforces feelings of isolation and loneliness.

-Mentally You Are Exhausted
+Mentally, You Are Exhausted

 Being in a relationship with a narcissist is mentally exhausting.
 Imagine being in a relationship where you end up doing all the work while the other person takes all the credit.
 This kind of mental and emotional labor leaves you feeling depleted and overwhelmed.

-When you find interactions with the narcissist consistently leave you feeling drained and exhausted, it’s a significant sign the relationship is taking a toll on your mental health.
+When you find that interactions with the narcissist consistently leave you feeling drained and exhausted, it’s a significant sign that the relationship is taking a toll on your mental health.
 For people who have experienced trauma, this exhaustion hinders recovery.
 It also deepens feelings of helplessness.

 Glitter with words that say Join Our Newsletter Today!
 Free gift inside.